Exploring the Bible // 1 & 2 Kings

 First and Second Kings is a continuation of the books of Samuel.
 These two historical books begin with the end of David’s life and carry through the records of a divided kingdom.
 We begin reading these passages with Israel unified under a godly king, but it’s a decline in immorality and favor.

-The author of these two books is unknown, but many believe Jeremiah the prophet may have written these texts.
-Both cover roughly 150 years in Israel’s history.
-Let’s breakdown 1 and 2 Kings.
+The author of these two books is unknown, but many believe Jeremiah, the prophet, may have written these texts.
+Both cover roughly 400-500 years in Israel’s history.
+Originally written as one book, it was separated into two books in the Septuagint.

 FIRST KINGS